 We have an obligation under the CUSC to discuss certain requests for connection or changes in connection with the ISOP.
 Such requests are typically for large electrical demand or generation projects.
 Under certain circumstances, as determined by the ISOP, they may apply charges to assess the potential impact on the GB Transmission System of a request or the combined effect of a number of requests and these will be included in the Connection Charge, or through a separate mechanism agreed between you and us.

 Subsequent to such assessment, the ISOP may also require works to be undertaken on the GB Transmission System as a condition of the connection being permitted.
-In the event of ISOP applying charges for these works, we will reflect these charges in our chargesto you.
+In the event of ISOP applying charges for these works, we will any Relevant Charges in our Connection Charge to you.

 Should GB Transmission System works be required, ISOP may apply a cancellation charge in the event that your project is cancelled or the capacity of your project reduces.
 The ISOP also calculates a secured amount in respect of this cancellation charge (being a percentage of the cancellation charge, which reduces at certain trigger points).
 We may ask you for security in respect of this cancellation charge, but we will not ask you for more than the secured amount calculated by the ISOP.